CEPAD helps communities take charge of their own development

 CEPAD’s mission is focused on providing faith-based training for rural Nicaraguans through programs in leadership, sustainable agricultural practices and economic development, allowing Nicaraguans to support themselves and their families in breaking the cycle of hunger and poverty.

-CEPAD helps rural farmers adapt their farming techniques to combat climate change through tools such as reforestation, one of the steps to reversing the damage to land and increasing food production.
+CEPAD helps rural farmers adapt their farming techniques to combat climate change through tools such as reforestation.
 Long-term, these agricultural techniques also help the land become more resilient.

-Jose Acosta, a teacher who supplements his income by farming when there is enough rain, lives in one of the 40 villages that will begin training with CEPAD this month.
+Jose Acosta, a teacher who supplements his income by farming when there is enough rain, lives in one of the 40 villages that train with CEPAD.
 The village is surrounded by water and there is no bridge.
 During the rainy season, it can become too dangerous for his students to cross, so they miss school.
 Those rivers are also the only source of drinking water.
-He hopes that by learning better agricultural techniques such as reforestation they can better retain water during the dry season.
+He hopes that by learning better agricultural techniques they can better retain water during the dry season.

 Maura, a mother and grandmother who lives in a village called La Esperanza, took part in CEPAD’s Family Gardening Program.
 In the past she assisted her husband as a laborer, planting corn, beans and sorghum in the traditional way.
 They also used harmful pesticides and burned land to clear it.